mohammadreza-ebrahimi/Machine-Learning-Training/README.md

 - Evaluating **Percision** and **Recall**
 - Visualizing **Confusion Matrix** in order to analysis errors

+Some important concepts and definitions have been gotten from this [book](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1492032646) written by ***Aurélien Géron***
 If you have any question or suggestion please [contact](mailto:m.reza.ebrahimi1995@gmial.com) me.
 I will be happy.